Biden’s infrastructure plan aims to turbocharge U.S. shift from fossil fuels

 The transmission tax credit and other policies in the Biden infrastructure plan would enable a couple dozen large-scale transmission projects to move forward in the near term, Gramlich said.
 “The biggest barrier to large-scale transmission, even more than siting and permitting, is that there is currently no functioning way to recover costs of the large-scale inter-regional ‘highways’ that we need.”

 The White House is proposing $400 billion in tax credits over the next decade, though it is not counting that figure in its tally of the overall infrastructure bill’s cost.
-Still, those provisions — which include pairing investments in 15 decarbonized hydrogen demonstration projects in distressed communities with a new production tax credit — would bolster solar, wind and other climate-related projects.
+Still, those provisions — which include pairing investments in 15 decarbonized hydrogen demonstration projects in distressed communities with a new production tax credit — would bolster projects such as solar panels on residential homes.

 Whitehouse praised the infrastructure bill’s climate components Wednesday, adding that the key question on any of these policies was what they did to cut the nation’s carbon output.
 “The climate test that matters is Mother Nature’s: reducing emissions enough to avoid warming greater than 1.5 degrees Celsius, beyond which point the damages from climate change become catastrophic,” he said.